Aberfeldy, Perth and Kinross: Education

 Fully rebuilt in the early years of the twenty-first century, the school re-opened in December 2010 as a community campus.
 As well as nursery, primary and secondary departments, the new Breadalbane Community Campus includes a library, a swimming pool, squash courts, a gym, a cafe and a range of other facilities.
 These amenities are open to the public throughout the day.
 Only access to the school areas is restricted to authorised personnel.

+Religion

 Aberfeldy Parish Church meets in the former Breadalbane Church building in Taybridge Road, which was the first new building of the Free Church after the Disruption of 1843.
 It reunited with the former parish church, St Andrew's in Crieff Road, built in 1884, and for a while was used as halls for the united congregation, until 2005 when the Crieff Road building was closed and a modern interior and suite of halls was added to the Taybridge Road building, providing excellent facilities for adult and youth work.
 There is also a Roman Catholic parish in Home Street.
 The buildings formerly used as Congregational, Free, and Episcopal churches are now all used for other purposes.
 Jehovah's Witnesses meet in the local Kingdom Hall.
 The town is also home to the award-winning Aberfeldy Watermill Bookshop Gallery and Cafe.